Evan-Lab/DocRoadMap/Beta-test-plan.md

 1. Open an ongoing process
 2. Describe missing step to chatbot
 3. Answer clarifying questions if needed
-4. Verify step is added
+4. Verify if step is added
 5. Confirm clarity and completeness

 - ✅ **Expected outcome**: Step added dynamically and accurately.